 5. Light requirements

-6. Chemical presence
+7. Chemical presence

 Ammonia, nitrite, and nitrate are also harmful to nerite snails.
 They are produced by decaying plant matter, fish waste, and leftover food.
 You must have a test kit to check them.
-Ammonia and nitrite level should be zero, while nitrate should be below 20 ppm.
+Ammonia and nitrite levels should be zero, while nitrate should be below 20 ppm.

 Adding nerite snails to a community tank will make it even more appealing.
 They have very beautiful colors and patterns.
 They are also very docile and will coexist peacefully with most aquarium pets.